quchen/articles/fbut.md

 »Undefined is Haskell’s null« is something I’ve heard multiple times from people that learned everything about Haskell from blog posts, as opposed to actually using it.
-It’s one of the statements that make me angry, since people issuing it are either vocal about their ignorance, or intellectually dischonest.
+It’s one of the statements that make me angry, since people issuing it are either vocal about their ignorance, or intellectually dishonest.

 **End of rant.** -->